 - On the Add Review Step window, click the plus icon next to the Sections heading.

 - From the Search Review Form Sections window, select which sections the reviewer needs to complete during the review.
 The sections that appear are sections that have been previously created.
-See Review Task - Create - Step 3 - Review Summary.
+See Performance Review Task - Create/Edit Review Summary.
 There are different types of sections available, which include:

 - Competency Assessment - Allow reviewers to complete a competency assessment in a performance review task.